--- submitted for Respondent No.3 that this Tribunal was approached for clarification in regard to the implementation of judgments in O.A.R.4.
-1993 in G.A.334/92 and Nos.
-71 and 72 of 1993, it has become necessary for the Central Government, after consultation with the R.3, the State Government, to issue the impugned notifications dated 15-12-93 and 16-12-93.
+19. It is submitted for Respondent No.3 that this Tribunal was approached for clarification in regard to the implementation of judgments in O.A.
+No. 955/93 in R.P.
+12/93 in O.A.
+354/93 and Nos.
+71 and 72 of 1993 it has become necessary for the Central Government, after consultation with the R.3, the State Government, to issue the impugned notifications dated 15-12-93 and 16-12-93.
 It was stated in reply for Respondent.3 as under:

 "Both the petitioners and the respondents are serving in the affairs of the State, and as such, the State Government are equally interested in the prospects of both the groups of officers.
-Different court orders and on account of creation of supernumerary posts, the number of persons allotted to the year 1984 from the State Civil Services has far exceeded the number of vacancies available then.
-Even though the Central Govt. have the power to create supernumerary posts, creating a large number of supernumerary posts which is likely to adversely affect the interests of the direct recruit officers, may not be appropriate solution to settle the inter-se seniority disputes
+However, it is a fact that on account of different court orders and on account of creation of supernumerary posts, the number of persons allotted to the year 1984 from the State Civil Services has far exceeded the number of vacancies available then.
+Even though the Central Govt. have the power to create supernumerary posts, creating a large number of supernumerary posts which is likely toadversely affect the interests of the direct recruit officers, maynot be appropriate solution to settle the inter-se seniority disputes